Aleph-Alpha/pharia-kernel-sdk-py/docs/source/05-faq.md

 **How is my Skill executed?**

-The Kernel offers a Wasm runtime in which your skill runs.
+The Engine offers a Wasm runtime in which your skill runs.
 Multiple invocations of your Skill can run in parallel.
 Skill Execution will be suspended after ten minutes.

 **How are inference errors exposed?**

 It depends.
-If the Kernel thinks that the error might be resolved by a retry, it will do that.
+If the Engine thinks that the error might be resolved by a retry, it will do that.
-In the other case, the Kernel will stop the Skill Execution and return an internal server error.
+In the other case, the Engine will stop the Skill Execution and return an internal server error.